Cycling74/rnbo.oscquery.runner/README-rpi.md

 ## Normal use

-You can install rnbooscquery on an existing bullseye image or start from scratch.
+You can install rnbooscquery on an existing bookworm image or start from scratch.
 Feel free to customize your hostname and password, but at this time you should keep the user name `pi`.

-* Install latest `bullseye 32-bit` OS with [raspberry pi imager](https://www.raspberrypi.com/software/)
+* Install latest `bookworm 32-bit` OS with [raspberry pi imager](https://www.raspberrypi.com/software/)
   * use the gear icon to set your hostname, password, and enable SSH
     * we use `c74rpi` for the host name and `c74rnbo` for the initial password
   * do not change the user name, it needs to be `pi`
   * optionally setup wireless lan (wifi)
-* Boot the Pi with the `bullseye` SD card you just created, connect via Ethernet to the host machine.
+* Boot the Pi with the `bookworm` SD card you just created, connect via Ethernet to the host machine.
 * send over files that are needed for the repo:
   ```shell
   rsync config/apt-cycling74-pubkey.asc config/cycling74.list pi@c74rpi.local: